·

 to hold me tight.

-It was then I sat on cliffs above the Atlantic
+It was then I sat on cliffs above the Atlantic,

-when I knew he would come.
+I knew he would come.

-and I would be his.
+I would be his.

 It was here 30 years ago he prepared the opening of the Penha Longa Resort.

-to shop and stroll with fingers intertwined along Avenida da Liberdade,
+To stroll with fingers intertwined along Avenida da Liberdade, like a small shaded Champs-Élysées,

-to dine, drink and sway at JNcQUOI.
+to sway at JNcQUOI,

 My appetite said yes.